-Biology REU PIs onlyinstructions on how to use the Biology Research Experiences for Undergraduates (REU) common URSSA assessment tool.
+Biology REU PIs onlyinfo about the Biology Research Experiences for Undergraduates (REU) common URSSA assessment tool.

-The URSSA is currently housed on the salgsite.org web platform designed for the Student Assessment of Learning Gains (SALG) instrument.
-This platform provides online tools that enable you to customize and administer the instrument and gather anonymous responses from your students.
-Through the platform’s database tools, survey results are available in both summarized and spreadsheet formats.
+The URSSA was housed on the salgsite.net web platform designed for the Student Assessment of Learning Gains (SALG) instrument.
+Historically, this platform provided online tools that enable you to customize and administer the instrument, gather anonymous responses from your students, and review survey results in summarized or spreadsheet formats.
+The salgsite web platform is no longer considered secure by IT experts, and has been retired.

 For background on the URSSA instrument, please see our other publications on assessing undergraduate research.